 • Echolalia, which is the repeating of another person's verbalizations instead of responding in a conversational manner

-Because there are so many different types, behavior disorders in children tend to vary greatly from one child to another.
-If you feel that your child has a significant number of the general characteristics listed above, I would highly recommend checking out the checklists with more detailed information about diagnosing autism.
+Because there are so many different types, behavior disorders in children tend to vary greatly from one to another.
+If you feel you are seeing a significant number of the general characteristics listed above, I would highly recommend checking out the checklists with more detailed information about diagnosing autism.